Skip to main content

 • Dents in the collector.

-• Rain drops splashing from the collector.
+• Raindrops splash from the collector.

 • For very intense rain some water is still pouring into the already filled bucket.

-• Error in measurement due to wind.
+• Error in measurement due to the wind.

 • Remedial measures for Error in Precipitation measurement

 • Removal of error due to dents obviously needs repair of the instrument.
-For rain recorded with dents a correction should be applied.
+For rain recorded with dents, a correction should be applied.

-• Errors such as moistening of the inside surfaces of the gauge, splashing of rainwater from the collector and pouring of water into the already filled bucket during an intense rain can only be corrected by some correction factor.
+• Errors such as moistening of the inside surfaces of the gauge, splashing of rainwater from the collector, and pouring of water into the already filled bucket during an intense rain can only be corrected by some correction factor.

 • For wind protection certain wind shields are designed and used which are called Splash Guards.
 Proper setting of gauge above ground level is necessary.